-- Provide continuity of street frontage and enclosure of space by development which clearly defines private and public areas - Ensure new development and layout relates well to existing buildings which would remain (e.g., Library, Russell Centre & possibly the train station) - Ensure that the design and layout discourages opportunities for anti-social behaviour and criminal activity, and an adequate CCTV installation is provided for the whole town centre. - Ensure that the opportunity is available to improve and enhance the public realm, including improved street lighting, improved street furniture (to an agreed palette co-ordinated with the proposed High Street Enhancements) and the removal of street clutter.
+- Provide continuity of street frontage and enclosure of space by development which clearly defines private and public areas - Ensure new development and layout relates well to existing buildings which would remain - Ensure that the design and layout discourages opportunities for anti-social behaviour and criminal activity, and an adequate CCTV installation is provided for the whole town centre, including the area east of the railway. - Ensure that the opportunity is available to improve and enhance the public realm, including improved street lighting, improved street furniture (to an agreed palette co-ordinated with the proposed High Street Enhancements) and the removal of street clutter.